abdirahmanburyar/FAYO/SETUP_SSH_KEY.md

 The script will:
 1. Generate an SSH key pair
 2. Copy the public key to your VPS
-3. Display the private key that you need to add to GitHub
+3. Test the SSH connection

 ### Option 2: Manual Setup